 Q. If citation were to re-enforce any cultural behaviors I would hope it would be to put code in shared repositories and not just anywhere because you know someone might curate it someday.
 (Pulled right from AstroBetter comment 10.)

 A. The ASCL was originally strictly a repository.
 Requiring that code be stored on the site inhibited the ASCL's growth (as it did with other code repositories that have been established over the years).
 There are a number of reasons some coders don't, or can't, use resources such as SourceForge and Github.
 Many coders prefer to keep their codes close to them for a variety of reasons, including version control.
 Their university may restrict them from using a repository, the coder may not like the policies of available repositories, or may not want to maintain an online site.
-As shown in the numbers in the update to the previous answer, ~11% of codes in the ASCL are currently housed in one of the four listed shared repositories.
-Over time, the percentage is likely to rise somewhat because of the growing popularity of collaborative coding, but unless publications require codes used in research to be in a shared repository, codes will continue to be housed in various environments.
+As shown in the numbers in the update to the previous answer, ~40% of codes in the ASCL are currently housed in one of the four listed shared repositories.
+Over time, that percentage has risen because of the growing popularity of collaborative coding, but unless publications require codes used in research to be in a shared repository, codes will continue to be housed in various environments.

 The ASCL can act as a repository for those coders who do not want to maintain an online presence/download site for their code; the ASCL currently houses a few codes.
 And we hope if a coder decides to abandon or orphan a code that has been used in research, the coder will put the code in a public repository or send us an archive file of the software so the method -- the code -- is preserved and the research which depended on the code is supported and reproducible.
 Please.
 We are happy to host codes for software authors who'd rather not, and assign DOIs for the codes we do house.